Jan Fields: McDonald's

 Fields started her career in the McDonald's corporation as a crew member at a McDonald's restaurant in Dayton, Ohio, in 1978.'
 Fields applied to McDonald's on a whim after stopping at a McDonald's to get a soda while running early to another job interview.
 She was hired on the spot after applying.'

 She worked her way up the organization through the management chain, eventually having held every operations job, including senior vice president of McDonald's Central Division, senior vice president in the former Southeast Division, and regional vice president of the Pittsburgh region.'
 In August of 2006, she was promoted to executive vice president and chief operating officer of McDonald's USA, which made her both the first woman to be COO of McDonald's USA and the highest ranking female executive at McDonald's.'
 As COO, Fields was tasked with accommodating the company growth caused by McDonald's growing menu while simultaneously maintaining customer service.

 She was appointed President of McDonald's USA in 2010, where she was responsible for the strategic direction and overall business results of the 14,000 McDonald's restaurants throughout the United States.
 During her time as president of McDonald's USA, Fields also supervised numerous major projects.
 These included an expansion of the McCafe beverage menu, which created a $5 billion business, and the reformulation of Happy Meals to be more nutritional by adding more apple slices and removing french fries.
 Other major projects included the addition of calorie counts to McDonald's menus before the regulation officially arose for fast food chains, and the reimaging of hundreds of restaurants.
 She also oversaw the National Hiring Day initiative, which added 60,000 workers to McDonald's' workforce, and she handled competitive assessment, strategic planning, and relationships with 2,600 franchisees.

-McDonald's fired Fields, effective December 1, 2012, after the McDonald's Corporation saw its first monthly same-store sales decrease in nine years since March of 2003.
+McDonald's fired Fields, effective December 1, 2012, after the McDonald's Corporation saw its first monthly same-store sales decrease in nine years since March 2003.
 Fields' firing was the first executive action McDonald's took after both U.S. and abroad locations began experiencing slow growth and dwindling consumer confidence.
 This decision sought to "jump-start sales and fight off intensifying competition," according to the New York Times.
 However, McDonald's spokeswoman, Heidi Barker Sa Shekhem, asserted that "Don Thompson, the chief executive, and Ms. Fields were longtime friends and had discussed the need for a change at the top.
 A number of business factors played a role in the decision, but recent sales figures were not among them."
 Fields was succeeded by previous Executive Vice President and Global Chief Restaurant Officer, Jeff Stratton.